do4ng/zely/docs/guide/what-is-prext.md

 ### Solution

 Prext solves these problems.
-It has many characteristics such as file based routing, fastest server, etc,
+It has many features such as file based routing, fastest server, etc,